percona/pmm-dump/README.md

 | export | chunk-rows | Amount of rows to fit into a single chunk (CH only) | `1000` |

 ### Using in pipelines
 You can redirect output to STDOUT with --stdout option.
-It's useful to redirect output to another pmm-transferer in a pipeline:
+It's useful to redirect output to another pmm-dump in a pipeline:
 ```
-> ./pmm-transferer export --pmm-url="http://admin:admin@localhost:8282" --dump-qan --stdout | ./pmm-transferer import --pmm-url="http://admin:admin@localhost:8282" --dump-qan
+> ./pmm-dump export --pmm-url="http://admin:admin@localhost:8282" --dump-qan --stdout | ./pmm-dump import --pmm-url="http://admin:admin@localhost:8282" --dump-qan
 ```

 ## About the dump file